 II SHE BORE HER REMORSE

-NOTE: Illustrate Maggie's wedding dress.
-She kept it and chose to wear it during her baptism into Christ, by Marshall Keeble, in Madison, TN.
+ILLUSTRATE, Maggie's wedding dress.
+She kept it and chose to wear it during her marriage to Christ (in baptism) during a tent meeting conducted by Marshall Keeble in Madison, TN.
 I will share this entire story in my closing remarks.

 B. She stood at His feet.
 He wrote, “And (she) stood at His feet behind him weeping, and began to wash His feet with tears, and did wipe them with the hairs of her head, and kissed His feet, and anointed them with the ointment,” Luke 7:38.
 Looking at this scene a little closer,

 1. She stood at His feet: “Behind Him weeping.”
 Luke made it clear she did not claim equality with the Lord by going to His face or standing at His side.
-She went to His feet, and there she began to weep (in great remorse for her sins).
-We learned they were many!
+She went to His feet and began to weep there (in great remorse for her sins).
+We learned there were many!
 Consider,

 a.
 She was weeping.
-It will only be when we can weep over our sins (like this woman) that you will overcome them through the tender mercy and forgiveness of Jesus.
-No person ever left Jesus' presence unforgiven that came to Him bearing sorrow, guilt, and remorse for their sinful condition.
+Only when we can weep over our sins (like this woman) will we overcome them through the tender mercy and forgiveness of Jesus.
+No person ever left Jesus' presence unforgiven and came to Him with sorrow, guilt, and remorse for their sinful condition.
 It is unto these He invites: "Come unto me:"

 1) “All ye that labor and are heavy laden, and I will give you rest…for my yoke is easy, and my burden is light,” Matthew 11:28-30.

 2) “And drink (if any man thirst), He that believeth on me, as the scriptures hath said, out of his belly shall flow rivers of living water,” John 7:37-39.
-And so “And the Spirit, and the bride.”
+Also, “And the Spirit, and the bride.”
 Say come,

 3) "And let him that heareth say, Come.
 And whosoever will let him (come and) take the water of life freely," Revelation 22:17.
 This woman, now cometh unto Him that giveth the water of life.
 And let Him that is athirst say, Come…